Stay Vigilant – Understand Phishing to Stay Safe from Virtual Thieves:

 To understand phishing, first, let’s know what a cyber-attack is?
 The answer is pretty much in the question.

-In the simplest words, it happens when cybercriminals:
+In the most straightforward words, it happens when cybercriminals:

 - Attack our digital system and get unauthorized access.